isomerpages/isomerpages-govtech/media/technews/_posts/2017-02-24-security-in-the-realm-of-cloud-ai-and-voice.md

 ---
-layout: post
-title:  "Security in the realm of Cloud, AI and Voice"
+title: 'Security in the realm of Cloud, AI and Voice'
-permalink: "/media/technews/security-in-the-realm-of-cloud-ai-and-voice"
+permalink: /media/technews/security-in-the-realm-of-cloud-ai-and-voice
 category: technews
-image: "/images/technews/security-in-the-realm-of-cloud-ai-and-voice-part-1.png"
+image: /images/technews/security-in-the-realm-of-cloud-ai-and-voice-part-1.png

 ---

 ![Security in the realm of Cloud, AI and Voice](/images/technews/security-in-the-realm-of-cloud-ai-and-voice-part-1.png)